You and your spouse love your children. That doesn’t change because your relationship with each other has broken down.

 For a better understanding, below are some common legal parenting concepts that may apply to you:

-Major decisions often include non-emergency medical or/dental care, education, religion, and extra-curricular activities.
-Generally, you and your spouse make these major decisions together.
+Major decisions about a child often include non-emergency medical or/dental care, education, religion, and extra-curricular activities.

-Joint custody is the most common arrangement.
-In this arrangement, you and your spouse have the legal responsibility to participate equally in major decisions about the children.
+Joint or shared decision-making responsibility is a common arrangement.
+In this arrangement, you and your former spouse have the legal responsibility to participate equally in major decisions about the children.
 If you disagree with each other, these issues can be resolved in or out of Court.

 You and your spouse can split major decision-making.
 For example, you may choose your children’s doctors and dentist and your spouse may decide where they go to school.

-Sole custody means that one parent only makes major decisions.
+Sole decision making responsibility means that one parent only makes major decisions.

 The other parent does not have the right to have input into decisions affecting the children, although they often have the right to be informed.
-Sole custody is uncommon and is usually only seen in high conflict, absent parent, or extreme situations.
+This is uncommon and is usually only seen in high conflict, absent parent, or extreme situations.

 There is a difference between major and day-to-day decisions regarding children.

-Day-to-day parenting decisions, like what your children have for dinner, are usually made by the parent caring for your children at the particular time.
+Day-to-day parenting decisions, like what your children have for dinner, are usually made by the parent caring for the children at the particular time.

-If there is a dispute about whether your children live with you or your spouse, the Courts will decide based on what is in your children’s best interests.
+If there is a dispute about whether your children live with you or your spouse, or what the schedule will look like, the Courts will decide based on what is in your children’s best interests.

 Shared parenting refers to you and your spouse sharing the day-to-day care of the children on an approximately equal basis.
 For example, one week with each of you, or several days each week with each of you.
 The parenting schedule is typically tailored to your family and your children.
 This type of situation works best if you and your spouse live in the same area and are able to communicate effectively.
-Shared custody also has implications for child support.
+Shared parenting time also has implications for child support, and the measure for child support is based on 40% or more of parenting time with the child.

 Split parenting means that siblings live with separate parents.